Shimanga/Effect-of-Rainfall-Variability-on-Maize-Yield-in-Zambia/README.md

 - Luapula and Northern consistently highest-yielding
 - Southern and Western consistently lowest

-## 🎯 Conclusions & Implications
+##  Conclusions & Implications

 ### What Rainfall Does NOT Explain
 Total seasonal rainfall is not the primary driver of maize yields in Zambia.
 The weak correlation (0.137) and low R² (0.019) indicate that:

-1. **Rainfall timing matters more than total amount** — seasonal distribution cannot be assessed with current data
+1. **Rainfall timing matters more than total amount** Seasonal distribution cannot be assessed with current data
-2. **Soil quality varies significantly** — explains efficiency differences (Lusaka 3× Western)
+2. **Soil quality varies significantly** Tis explains efficiency differences (Lusaka 3× Western)
-3. **Management practices differ** — input use, variety selection, planting dates
+3. **Management practices differ** Input use, variety selection, planting dates
-4. **Topography and drainage** — high-rainfall provinces may experience waterlogging
+4. **Topography and drainage** High-rainfall provinces may experience waterlogging

 ### What the Data Shows
 - **Optimal range**: 1200-1600 mm produces highest yields